CQCL/pytket-docs/manual/manual_backend.rst

 ..
 Ordering of basis elements/readouts (ILO vs DLO; requesting custom order)

-By default, the bits in readouts (shots and counts) are ordered in Increasing Lexicographical Order (ILO) with respect to their :py:class:`UnitID` s.
+By default, the bits in readouts (shots and counts) are ordered in Increasing Lexicographical Order (ILO) with respect to their :py:class:`~pytket.unit_id.UnitID` s.
 That is, the register ``c`` will be listed completely before any bits in register ``d``, and within each register the indices are given in increasing order.
 Many quantum software platforms including Qiskit and pyQuil will natively use the reverse order (Decreasing Lexicographical Order - DLO), so users familiar with them may wish to request that the order is changed when retrieving results.

 .. jupyter-execute::